Advertisement

 The most obvious difference between delta 9 THC and the other “deltas” is their source.
 Delta 9 is found in high concentrations in the marijuana plant—up to 30%—high enough that smoking or vaping the flowers (buds) of the plant produces a strong psychoactive effect.
 When it is extracted, the resulting oil is highly concentrated THC that can be vaped or used to make edibles.

 Delta 8 and 10 THC, however, are found naturally in marijuana and hemp only in very small quantities.
 To produce commercial delta 8 or delta 10 products, legal hemp-derived CBD is treated with heat or chemical catalysts to convert it into the other cannabinoids.
 The same is true of the newly commercialized delta 11 THC and other popular cannabinoids closely related to THC, like HHC and THCP.
-Cannabinoids not found naturally in the hemp plant (like THC-O) cannot be legally produced from hemp-derived CBD, even though it is possible to do so.
+Cannabinoids not found naturally in the hemp plant generally cannot be legally produced from hemp-derived CBD, even though it is possible to do so.

 Which THC gives you the best high–delta 8, 9, 10 (or delta 11)?